blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 HDFS cut up our large single file, `yellow_tripdata_2014-01.csv`, into many small files/blocks.
 HDFS replicates each block across three machines.
-For each block we see the three machines in the `'hosts'` value and we see where on those machines' local file systems we can find the actual block.
-We inspect the first of these blocks manually by `ssh`ing into one of the the listed hosts and inspecing that host's local file system.
+For each block `'hosts'` tells us which three machines hold that block and `'path'` tells us where on the local file systems of those hosts we can find the actual block.
+We inspect the first of these blocks manually by `ssh`ing into one of the listed hosts and inspecting that host's local file system.

     $ ssh hdfs@192.168.50.106
     hdfs@compute3:/home/vagrant$ head /data/dfs/dn/current/BP-1962702953-127.0.1.1-1445557266071/current/finalized/subdir0/subdir0/blk_1073741844'},